 Diabetes education for children

-The Diabetes Education Program at The Children's Hospital at TriStar Centennial equips kids with diabetes self-care management skills.
-This program helps improve their quality of life, reduce emergency room visits and connect with additional resources for ongoing support.
+Our Diabetes Education Program at The Children's Hospital at TriStar Centennial equips kids with diabetes self-care management skills.
+This helps improve their quality of life, reduce emergency room visits and connect with additional resources for ongoing support.

 Pediatric weight management program